promregator/promregator/docs/quickstart-docker.md

      prom/prometheus:latest
    ```

-4. Start your browser at `http://localhost:9090`.
+4. Start your browser at `http://localhost:9090` (here you really should have a proper browser).

 5. Wait a couple of seconds and type `test_random_value` (that's one of the metrics the test application emits).
 Click on "Execute" and switch to the graph.